Table of Contents

 - Device types visitors use to access your blog.

 From the screenshots above, only the Keywords and the Pages tabs will be useful in determining your blog’s value.

 The more keywords your blog is ranking for and the more pages it’s getting traffic from, the more valuable your site is in the eyes of Google.
 As a result, link sellers will value your site just the same.

-Using both Google properties to help you analyze your blog in terms of organic traffic, it should become much clearer to you how valuable your site currently is.
+Using both Google properties to help you analyze your blog in terms of organic traffic, it should clarify how valuable your site is.

-If you want to increase its value and hike up your asking price, then you need to increase your site rankings for your target keywords.
+If you want to increase its value and increase your asking price, you need to increase your site rankings for your target keywords.